Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

 where the total emissivity $\mathcal{Q}$ (energy per unit time and baryon) is the sum of emissivities for all neutrino flavors

-To see that Equation~\eqref{eq:psi-mu} corresponds to an isotropic emission, note that the projection of $\Psi^\mu$ onto the hypersurface orthogonal to the fluid worldlines via the projector $h_{\mu \nu} = g_{\mu \nu} + u_{\mu}u_{\nu}$ vanishes, i.e., $h_{\mu \nu}\Psi^\mu = 0$.
-Hence, the neutrinos are emitted such that no net momentum flux is perceived in the fluid comoving frame.\\ 5.\ The source term $\mathcal{R}$ is given by
+To see that Equation~\eqref{eq:psi-mu} corresponds to an isotropic emission, note that the projection of $\Psi^\mu$ onto the hypersurface orthogonal to the fluid worldlines via the projector $h_{\mu \nu} = g_{\mu \nu} + u_{\mu}u_{\nu}$ vanishes (i.e., $h_{\mu \nu}\Psi^\mu = 0$).
+Hence, neutrinos are emitted such that no net momentum flux is perceived in the fluid comoving frame.